 - In a story unrelated to the one above, Teenage Mutant Ninja Turtles Adventures featured time-travelling Shark Man Armaggon as a nemesis for the future version of the turtles.

 - One of the many minor stories in the event comic Fear Itself featured Amadeus Cho, the second Power Man, Thunderstrike, X-23 and Anya Corazon teaming up (at Amadeus' Request) to save Honolulu from an army of shark men in a vril-powered Nazi flying battleship.

 - There's a minor XMen member, Shark Girl.
 She can turn into a humanoid shark form at will, but even in human form has sharp teeth and a raw fish-intensive diet.

-- The main monster from the movie version of Peter Benchley's Creature.
+- The main monster from the TV-movie version of Peter Benchley's Creature.
 The novel version arguably counts in that it posses some very shark-like qualities.

 - Maccus from Pirates of the Caribbean: Dead Man's Chest is half hammerhead shark.

 - The Adventures of Sharkboy and Lavagirl in 3-D. Sharkboy has many shark-like adaptations to his body, including gills, fins, sharpened teeth, claws, high strength, exceptional hearing and sense of smell, agility, reflexes and swimming ability.
 He is not affected by deep sea pressure or the bends.

 - The villainous aliens from the film adaptation of I Am Number Four seemed to have been designed with this in mind, being bald, having pure black eyes, gills, fangs and a super powerful sense of smell.